Verruca Treatment in Leicester

 During a follow-up appointment, the podiatrist will review your progress, discuss the effectiveness of previous treatments, address any new concerns, and may provide further guidance or adjustments to the treatment plan for ongoing foot health and comfort.

-Included in the Cryotherapy for up to 6 Lesions
+Included in the Cryotherapy Initial Consultation & Treatment up to 3 Lesions

-Included in the Cryotherapy for up to 3 Lesions
+Included in the Cryotherapy Initial Consultation & Treatment of Large Lesion or up to 6 Lesions

 Common Q&A about Verruca Treatment